Fspiga13/Humanoid-Robot-Obeys-Human-Action-Commands-through-a-Robot-Action-Ontology/README.md

 ### Using whole application
 To **start** the application connect the Zora robot and the computer to an external hotspot.
 Then, start Stanford listening on *port 9000*, start ngrok on *port 5003* and replace the old URL, in the *Reasoner NLP box*, with the one provided by ngrok.
 Run the ZoraNlpReasoner main project with *IntelliJ IDEA* and the ZoraActions software with *Choregraphe*.
 It is possible to communicate with the **real robot** via voice commands or through the Choregraphe console.

 To **stop** the application it is possible to give commands such as *stop* or *quit*.
-Then, the executions of ZoraNlpReasoner, ngrok and Stanford coreNLP must be stopped.
+Then, the executions of ZoraNlpReasoner, ngrok and Stanford coreNLP must be manually stopped.

 ## Repository contents
 ### ZoraNlpReasoner